ihjmh/wechat-async-sdk/README.md

 usage
 -----------
-   The fuctions have been packed into a list [method,url,params],you can use it for your async style Tornado examples like this, I pack  most of the sync requests into a tornado HTTPRequest,easy:
+   The fuctions have been packed into a list [method,url,params],you can use it for your async style.
+   Tornado examples like this, I pack  most of the sync requests into a tornado HTTPRequest,easy:

 .. code-block:: python